LennoxFroide/Internet-of-Things-Securing-your-Local-Drives/README.md

 # Internet-of-Things-Securing-your-Local-Drives
-Ever felt like you need to take back some control on how much of the data stored in your local devices is accessible big corporations or device manufacturers?
+Ever felt like you need to take back some control on how much of the data stored in your local devices is accessible to big corporations or device manufacturers?
 Well, this project aims to help with this issue by showing anyone how to create a new VHD (virtual hard disk) and secure it using encryption.

 <h1>Step 1:CREATING A VHD</h1>
 <ul>